Vartolomeijanine/GameStoreAppFinal/README.md

 # GameStoreAppFinal
 Online video game store

-Short description:
+Application Description:

-The app allows customers to browse, search and purchase video games of various genres (action, rpg, puzzle etc.).
-They have the option to rate purchased games in order to help others decide if a game is worth their money or not.
-Funds can be added via PayPal, Visa, Apple Card and many other payment methods.
-An admin can apply discounts, delete games and remove users from the platform.
-Developers can publish games and modify them as they please.
+Our App is a game store application that allows users to browse, search, and purchase video games from a variety of genres (action, RPG, puzzle, etc.).
+Customers can review purchased games to help others make informed decisions.
+The platform supports multiple payment methods, such as PayPal, Visa, and Apple Card.
+Administrators can manage users, apply discounts, or delete games, while developers can publish and modify games.

-App features:

-Customers:
+Feature list:

+General Features:

+Full CRUD operations for users, games, and orders.
+Sorting and filtering methods to facilitate catalog navigation.
+Advanced systems for managing digital wallets and order history.

+Customer Features:

--can navigate through the game catalog and search for a specific game by name, genre, or use price filters.
+Navigate the game catalog with filtering options by genre, name, or price.

--can leave rate games, only if they have purchased them

--can add more games to the shopping cart and can purchase them only if they have sufficient funds in the platform wallet
+Add games to the shopping cart and complete purchases.
+Ability to review purchased games.

--can add money into the platform wallet through the payment type of their choice (Paypal, Visa, Applepay etc.)
+Add funds to the platform wallet through various payment methods.

--can view their order history

-Developers:

--can publish games and choose the publishing price

--can modify anything about their published games

-Games:

--after purchase, the game will appear in the user's library

--there will also be search filters

-Admins:

--have access to the users database and can remove any user they please by email
+View order history.

+Developer Features:

+Publish games and set their prices.
+Modify details of published games.

+Administrator Features:

+Manage the user database, including deleting users by email.
--delete games from the catalog and set discounts
+Apply discounts and delete games from the catalog.

-App objective:
+Advanced Features:

+Advanced Sorting: Users can sort games by popularity, price, or release date.
+Combined Filtering: Filter options on multiple parameters simultaneously.
+Order History: Users can view details of past orders.
+Discount System: Administrators can set up promotional campaigns for games.

+Application Objectives:

--offering a smooth experience of purchasing and evaluating games
+Provide a seamless experience for purchasing and reviewing games.

--ensuring an intuitive interface for all users
+Ensure an intuitive interface for all user types.

--efficient management of game inventory and user orders
+Efficiently manage the game inventory and user orders.

+How to Use the Application:
+1. Authentication: Users must log in to access the application's features.
+2. Browsing: Access the game catalog to view available offers.
+3. Shopping: Add games to the cart and finalize purchases.
+4. Reviewing: Provide reviews for purchased games.
+5. Management: Administrators and developers can use dedicated panels to manage content.

 UML:
 ![umlfinalgamestoreapp](https://github.com/user-attachments/assets/38129598-0fa5-4494-928e-03cac63b8117)